Man sitting on bench with dog

-Together with our partners, Purina is raising awareness about how domestic abuse affects both people and pets and the need to create more pet-friendly domestic violence shelters.
-Forty-eight percent of domestic abuse survivors delay leaving because they can’t take their pets with them.
-It takes immeasurable courage to leave an abusive situation, and having the option of going to a pet-friendly shelter can make a difference.
+Purina and our partners are raising awareness about how domestic abuse affects people and pets as well as the need to create more safe spaces.
+It takes great courage to leave an abuser, and the ability to find a pet-friendly shelter can be the difference between triumph and tragedy.

 Aly Raisman holding a small dog statue inront of a grey backdrop